Jah524/prism/README.md

 [jah524/prism "0.1.0"]
 ```

-### Word2vec
+### Word2Vec

 ```
 (use 'prism.nlp.word2vec)

-(make-word2vec your-training-path your-save-path 100 {:workers 4})
+(make-word2vec your-training-path model-save-path 100 {:workers 4})
 ;; above exmaple specifies hidden size as 100 and learn your-training-path with 4 workers.
 ;; your-trainig-file should have tokenized lines.
-;; once learning finished, you can see learned model at your-save-path with .w2v and .em extensions.
+;; once learning finished, you can see learned model at model-save-path with .w2v and .em extensions.
 ;; you can use your learned model or embedding as following steps.

 (use 'prism.util)